Prospect on constraining environment-dependent dilaton model from gravitational redshift measurements: Introduction

-It is worth noting that, in scalar-tensor gravity theory, it is essential to have an appropriate modeling for matter distributions in space since the reading of an atomic clock is affected by scalar field in that space, and scalar field itself also depends on matter distributions.
+In scalar-tensor gravity theory, it is essential to have an appropriate modeling for matter distributions in space since the reading of an atomic clock is affected by scalar field in that space, and scalar field itself also depends on matter distributions.
 In this case, there is a crucial question~\cite{Levy:2024vyd}: if the continuous fluid approximation is still valid for low-density environments?
 In low-density environments, all mass is concentrated in microscopic particles such as atoms or molecules, and these particles are so far apart from each other.
 If the average density of space is obtained first, and then one uses the average density to calculate the associated scalar field distribution, the results may differ significantly from the modeling with a discrete mass distribution.
 This problem is very similar to the average problem in cosmology and can be overcame by treating it as a lattice.~\cite{10.1111/j.1365-2966.2012.21750.x, Fleury:2016tsz, Fleury:2018cro, Bruneton:2012ru}.

-In this paper, we concentrate on a specific example of the Damour-Polyakov effect, that is, environment-dependent dilaton\cite{Brax:2010gi}, which originated from the study of string theory in the strong coupling regime.
-It is not only a part of the low-energy effective description of string theory, but also plays a crucial role in understanding the structure, symmetry, and non-perturbative properties of string theory itself.
+In this paper, we concentrate on a specific example of the Damour-Polyakov effect, environment-dependent dilaton~\cite{Brax:2010gi}.
+See~\cite{Fischer:2024eic} for a recent review.
+Its approach to circumventing the fifth force constraints differs from Ref.~\cite{Gasperini:2001pc}, which requires the Damour-Polyakov mechanism with a minimum at infinity since it assumes that the string scale is at the same order of magnitude as the Planck scale.
+Instead, our environment-dependent approach assumes that the string scale is much lower than the Planck scale, allowing the coupling to vanish for a finite value of the dilaton.
+This mechanism is not only a part of the low-energy effective description of string theory, but also plays a crucial role in understanding the structure, symmetry, and non-perturbative properties of string theory itself.
 In terms of gravitational redshift, the advantage of this model lies in the fact that, after appropriate simplification, the corresponding field equation is linear, which enables us to solve the equation of motion by analytical methods to gain a precise understanding of the scalar field.

+It is important to note that most existing experimental constraints on environment-dependent dilaton are primarily sensitive to relatively strong couplings~\cite{Fischer:2023koa, Fischer:2023eww, Feleppa:2025vop}.
+Consequently, a significant portion of the parameter space, particularly in the weak-coupling regime, remains unconstrained.
+This motivates the exploration of alternative probes, such as gravitational redshift experiments, which can access complementary regions of parameter space.

 To achieve the goal of constraining the parameter space of dilaton with gravitational redshift, we first assume that mass is distributed continuously, regardless of discrete density distributions.
 We find that high (low) density environments can push the detectable regions of parameter space to the higher (lower) energy scales of dilaton potential, and by comparing extremely high density and extremely low density environments, we can gain the maximal constrained regions of parameter space.
 Furthermore, when it comes to specific experimental conditions, despite some limits from the environment and atomic clock structure, there are still considerable regions that high-precision gravitational redshift experiments can rule out in the near future.
 However, it is unreasonable to regard the mass distribution of low-density environments as continuous.
 Through analytical calculations and numerical integration, we find that if neither of the two different densities used for tests exceeds the air density, then the entire parameter space can not be constrained by gravitational redshift experiments in the foreseeable future.
 In contrast, if one of the densities in the density pair exceeds the air density, it is feasible to constrain the parameter space of the dilaton with gravitational redshift.